Trending Topics

 Despite all the adversity, wildland firefighting remains a highly competitive occupation, with many applicants vying for limited positions.

-In the United States, various federal (National Park Service, U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, Bureau of Indian Affairs), state (Department of Forestry, the Department of Natural Resources) and local agencies hire wildland firefighters.
+In the United States, various federal (National Park Service, U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, Bureau of Indian Affairs), state (Department of Forestry, the Department of Natural Resources) and local agencies hire and train wildland firefighters.

 The uptick in fire activity nationwide means that private contractors are also an increasingly important part of wildland firefighting.
 In recent years, contract firefighters have accounted for approximately one-fourth of the nation’s 40,000-plus wildland firefighters.
+Learn how to get hired to serve as a wildland firefighter for a private fire company.

-When should an aspiring wildland firefighter look for a job?
 Wildland firefighter positions are typically advertised in the off season (October–December),and hiring occurs as the fire season approaches (January–March).
 Candidates are advised to apply during the September/October timeframe since many positions close by January.

 The heavy competition for wildland firefighting jobs means that the earlier candidates can start training, the better.
 Candidates are also encouraged to ask questions and be ready and willing to learn.

-Basic requirements to become a wildland firefighter
+Books on how to become a wildland firefighter

 Specific job requirements vary depending on the agency, but some are fairly basic and generally apply across the board.
 The basic requirements for wildland firefighting jobs with U.S. federal government agencies, for example, include: